Friday September 01, 2017

 - Techno tourism: How Detroit's unsung musical heritage could be an economic boon

-- A made-in-Canada cryptocurrency called ethereum will soon be worth more than bitcoin
+- A made-in-Canada cryptocurrency called ethereum is building on the bitcoin revolution

 - Yemen is now home to the world's worst humanitarian crisis

 - ENCORE: Why S.E.
 Hinton's The Outsiders continues to speak to us 50 years later

 When you think of Detroit and music, what sound comes to mind?

 This long weekend, the city will welcome massive crowds to the Detroit Jazz Festival, billed as the world's largest free jazz festival.

 While Detroit celebrates its rich musical history when it comes to Motown, hip-hop and jazz, some say the city should be paying homage to its forgotten legacy as the birthplace of techno.